minghanqin/LangSplat/README.md

   ```
 ## TODO list:
 - [x] release the code of the optimizer
-- [ ] release the code of the autoencoder
+- [x] release the code of the autoencoder
 - [x] release the code of the segment-anything-langsplat
 - [x] update the arxiv link
+- [x] release the preprocessed dataset and the pretrained model
-- [ ] release the preprocessed dataset and the pretrained model
+- [ ] release more preprocessed dataset and the pretrained model (coming soon)

 This project is still under development.
 Please feel free to raise issues or submit pull requests to contribute to our codebase.